texfaq/texfaq.github.io/FAQ-euro.md

 date: 2014-06-10
 ---

-The European currency ''Euro'' (€) is represented by a symbol of somewhat dubious design, but it's an important currency and (La)TeX users need to typeset it.
-When the currency first appeared, typesetting it was a serious problem for (La)TeX users; things are easier now (most fonts have some way of providing a Euro sign), but this answer provides a summary of methods ''just in case''.
+The European currency "Euro" (€) is represented by a symbol of somewhat dubious design, but it's an important currency and (La)TeX users need to typeset it.
+When the currency first appeared, typesetting it was a serious problem for (La)TeX users; things are easier now (most fonts have some way of providing a Euro sign), but this answer provides a summary of methods "just in case".

 Note that the Commission of the European Community at first deemed that the Euro symbol should always be set in a sans-serif font;
-fortunately, this eccentric ruling has now been rescinded, and one may apply best typesetting efforts to making it appear at least slightly ''respectable'' (typographically).
+fortunately, this eccentric ruling has now been rescinded, and one may apply best typesetting efforts to making it appear at least slightly "respectable" (typographically).

 The TS1-encoded TC fonts provided as part of the EC font distribution provide Euro glyphs.
 The fonts are called Text Companion